mavost/docuserver/aws.md

 Dedicated Connection: AWS provisions a physical connection with a single customer.
 Hosted Connection: Partner provisions connection

-Basically, a fibre is run from customer's premise to the closest AWS Direct Connect Location and wired to a Dedicated/Hosted router which goes to the AWS backbone.
+Basically, a fibre is run from customer's premises to the closest AWS Direct Connect Location and wired to a Dedicated/Hosted router which goes to the AWS backbone.

 ##### Transit Gateway